andreapavoni/chatwit/README.md

 # ChaTwit

 Do realtime chat with your twitter friends.
+This is a simple experimenti with Go and websockets, it's not intended for production!

 ## Setup